Programming Radios for FMS Offseason

 Bridge the wired ports so they may be used interchangeably

-The LED configuration noted in the graphic above
+The LED configuration noted in the status light referenced below.

 When programmed with the team version of the Radio Configuration - Utility, the user accounts will be left at (or set to) the firmware - defaults for the DAPs only: